-Costa Rica gives investors access to an international standard infrastructure, an entrepreneurial business climate, and a positive attitude toward foreign investment.
-It's one of the safest and most attractive Latin American countries for foreign investors.
+Costa Rica gives investors access to an international standard infrastructure.
+An entrepreneurial business climate, and a positive attitude toward foreign investment.
+It's one of the safest and most attractive Latin American countries for foreign investors..

-Retiring to Costa Rica you will be living in one of the most environmentally diverse countries in the world.
-There is an abundance of water and fertile agricultural land, volcanoes, beaches, mountains, jungle, and cloud and rain forests.
-There is the variety of terrain, temperature and one of the most diverse “macro” ecosystems on the planet; producing many micro-ecosystems of fauna, flora and climate.
+In retiring to Costa Rica you will be living in one of the most environmentally diverse countries in the world.
+There is an abundance of water and fertile agricultural land.
+The landscape is a kaleidescope of volcanoes, beaches, mountains, jungle, and cloud and rain forests.
+The variety of terrain, temperature and diverse “macro” ecosystems creating many micro-ecosystems.
+With a wide range of fauna, flora and climate.

 Costa Rica has a high standard of living, but if relocating from the US this comes at a very modest price.
 For about US$1 500 a month you can live comfortably.
-If you make your living choices carefully, you can get by on as little as US$1 000 a month.
+A the budget level with careful living choices, you can get by on as little as US$1 000 a month.

-In most areas of the country, you can enjoy consistent and reliable access to modern communication ... internet, mobile phones, land lines and, an efficient surface mail system.
+In most areas of the country, you can enjoy consistent and reliable access to modern communication ... internet, mobile phones, land lines and an efficient surface mail system.

 The coolest months of the year are November, December and January, with March through to May being the hottest.

-The rainy season lasts from May to November, with the months of December through April having little to no rain.
+The rainy season lasts from May to November.
+With the months of December through April having little to no rain.
 While the average annual rainfall in the country is around 250 centimetres, some mountainous areas get up to 750 centimetres.

 Adjusting to a new environment and culture may not be easy if you have not travelled a lot or lived in different countries.
-When retiring to Costa Rica, there will be many changes which you should be willing to make.
+When retiring to Costa Rica, there will be changes which you should be willing to make.